ClaksHDS/reddit-react-app/README.md

 ### Technologies

-- React
-- Redux Toolkit
-- React Router
-- React-icons
 - HTML, CSS, Javascript
+- React v18.2.0
+- React Redux v8.0.2
+- Redux Toolkit v1.8.5
+- React Router v6.4.0
 - Reddit JSON API

 ### Additional libraries

+- React-icons v4.4.0
-- Styled Components
+- Styled Components v5.3.5
-- Axios
+- Axios v0.27.2
-- Normalize.css
+- Normalize.css v8.0.1
-- markdown-to-jsx
+- markdown-to-jsx v7.1.7

+### Management tools

+- Figma to wireframe the application abd visualize the end result on smaller and bigger screens.
+- GithubDesktop to handle version control
+- Trello to create a board with a checklist of all the different steps of the project